Severe Flooding Hits NZ and European Countries

 Many factors contribute to flooding, but a warming atmosphere is causing more extreme rainfall to occur.

-Hayley Fowler, professor of climate change impacts at Newcastle University, says that climate change slows down the jet stream, leading to slower-moving storms.
+Hayley Fowler, professor of climate change impacts at Newcastle University, says climate change slows down the jet stream, leading to slower-moving storms.
 At the same time, a warmer atmosphere holds more moisture.

 Source Citation: